Kobe Bryant Dead in Helicopter Crash at Age 41

 The NBA legend and one of the best basketball players of all time, who retired in 2016 after 20 years with the Los Angeles Lakers, was one of five people who died in the accident, which is under investigation.

 It is unclear where the Sikorsky S-76 helicopter was headed or who piloted it.
 The aircraft crashed amid foggy conditions into a hillside near an intersection in area north of Malibu State Park.
 A small brush fire erupted and firefighters quickly extinguished it while other emergency workers searched the wreckage for survivors.
+The Los Angeles Sheriff's Department posted on Twitter photos of the crash site.

 Kobe is survived by his wife Vanessa Bryant, and their four daughters—Natalia, Gianna, Bianka and baby Capri.